r00t-3xp10it/resource_files/README.md

 ![mosquito_banner](http://i66.tinypic.com/90zthw.png)

-Mosquito also allow users to scan-brute-force multiple targets at the same time (multi-tasking) from user inputs to the import of hosts list files containing ip addresses or randomly seek in WAN for possible targets.
+Mosquito also allow us to scan-brute-force multiple targets at the same time (multi-tasking) from user inputs to the import of hosts list files containing ip addresse(s) or randomly seach in WAN for possible targets.

 ![mosquito_multi_targets](http://i65.tinypic.com)